-Born in Rio de Janeiro, Brazil, I moved to the US in 1999 to pursue my Bachelors degree in Electrical Engineering at Johns Hopkins University, with second major in Mathematics.
+Then, in 1999, I moved to the US to pursue my Bachelors degree in Electrical Engineering at Johns Hopkins University, with second major in Mathematics.
 From 2003 to 2005 I worked at the Sensory Communication and Microsystems Laboratory at JHU, where I did my Masters work interfacing address-event cameras and acoustic localization devices to wireless nodes, under the guidance of Andreas Andreou.
 In the period of 2005–2010, I pursued a PhD at Andreas Savvides’s Embedded Networks and Applications Lab (ENALAB) in Yale University.
 There, I developed a system composed of networked sensors with the intent to aid people in their homes and workplaces.